toe-ho/oucru-vital-agent/docs/prd/architecture/02-agent-design.md

 ## Decision Guidelines

 ### Standard quality-assessment sequence
-- Start with `load_signal_file` to load the configured waveform column and sampling rate.
+- Start with `load_signal_file` to validate the configured waveform column and sampling rate.
 - Call `compute_sqi` to obtain an overall ECG or PPG quality score.
 - Call `compute_sqi_windowed` when segment-level quality, timeline overlays, or clustered artifact detection are needed.
 - Call `check_clinical_thresholds` to convert SQI, heart rate, or SpO2 outputs into structured flags.